 > Are your customers silently leaving your brand?
 Find what causes customer churn and how to stop it.

-6. Have a unified view of customer data
+Unified view of customer data

 Data unification can significantly change the way your teams interact with your customers.
 The data that you capture in your customer data platform can be used by other solutions that you’re using for your eCommerce, like website personalization or email marketing automated flows.
+This integration ensures that all customer-facing teams have access to the same comprehensive data, enabling them to make informed decisions and provide consistent service.

 Creating dynamic customer experiences is extremely important for an online business, helping you differentiate through meaningful communication and recommendations when the customers need your help the most.
 Don’t let all that data go to waste when you have the tools to leverage its immense potential.

-7. Improve real-time response based on customer data
+Improvement in real-time response based on customer data

 When you sync your customers’ responses with your follow-up flows, you are more likely to generate a positive impact on satisfaction levels and retention rates.
 You need clean and updated data to make the most of those micro-moments and generate interactive experiences.